AreParameswarudu/Portfolio/README.md

 CloudFront logs us the most essential details that helps me to know my audience.
 So I used the CloudFront logs and store them in either another S3 bucket or directly on AWS CloudWatch logs.
 By stroing the logs, I can use analytics on the logs and can analyze my audiences.
 For that I went with Athena to query the logs.

+# Cost associated
+Well as mentioned even with the free tier account, It still costs me to server the website for real time.
+So the major services that incur cost were,
+* AWS Sheild
+* AWS R53, for Domain and SSL certificates
+* API and Lambda function usages
+* SNS and Mail services

+All other services has a limit of minimum usage as free, and beyound that usage, I will face the cost and as of now, I havenot crossed the limit, not yet.